 In addition to sporting facilities, the Island is also home to a sprawling event site that, along with Icahn Stadium, hosts a number of special events every year.
 Located between Icahn Stadium and the Harlem River, the event site has hosted notable concerts, art fairs, and cultural festivals, including the Governor’s Ball, the Electric Zoo Festival, and the Frieze Art Fair.

 RIPA has focused not only on developing the Park’s facilities but also on restoring the Island’s natural resources.
 In spring 2008, RIPA completed a $5 million restoration of the Island’s Little Hell Gate Inlet salt marsh and freshwater wetland; today, the sites improve water quality as well as provide precious wildlife habitat.
-The Park also features a 3,000-square-foot Urban Farm, created in conjunction with GrowNYC, which serves as a space for environmental and nutritional education for schools and groups.
-This Urban Farm grows a wide variety of produce in over 20 vegetable beds made solely from recycled and composted materials.
+The Park also features a one acre Urban Farm, created in conjunction with GrowNYC, which serves as a environmental and nutritional education tool for schools and groups through RIPA's programming.
+This Urban Farm grows a wide variety of produce in over 80 vegetable beds, including four rice paddies, a berry patch and an apple orchard.

 Randall’s Island Park attracts 1.7 million visitors to the Island per year, many of whom are local children who participate in our free youth programming.
 In conjunction with the Department of Education, the Public Schools Athletic League, and the CHAMPS program, we offer year-round daytime and afterschool youth athletic programs in tennis, soccer, golf, dance and rugby.
 During the summer, our free six-week summer camp program serves over 1,500 children from 25 community-based organizations from neighboring Harlem and the Bronx.
 In addition, each year our Waterfront Stewardship programming provides opportunities for over 2,500 NYC public school students to visit, study, and volunteer.